ghorbani-mohammad/IELTS-Speaking-Preparation/027-news.md

 ---
 #### 4. What do you think of the news on social media?
-I think if people follow **verified** news agencies, then they should be able to trust what they read on social media.
+I think if people follow **verified** news agencies, then they should be able to trust what they read on social media sites.
 However, unfortunately there is **a worrying amount** of news that is **unreliable** or completely **falsified**.
 It's becoming increasingly difficult to tell the difference between official and unofficial **news sources**, so I'd say that most people should get their news from **bonafide** newspaper or news websites.